felbinger/AdminGuide/docs/21_nginx.md

    Make sure to save the resulting origin certificate in `/etc/ssl/hedgedoc.admin-guide.com.crt` and the private key in `/etc/ssl/hedgedoc.admin-guide.com.key`.

-5. The vhost configuration is most of the time the same:
+5. In most cases the vhost configurations are similar to each other.
-   Don't forget to adjust the port number in the proxy_pass to the service you created.
+   Don't forget to adjust the port number in the proxy_pass directive according to the configured port number of the service you created.
+   `/etc/nginx/sites-available/hedgedoc.admin-guide.com`:
    ```nginx
    # https://ssl-config.mozilla.org/#server=nginx&version=1.17.7&config=modern&openssl=1.1.1d&guideline=5.6
    server {